CiscoDevNet/sastre-ansible/cisco/sastre/docs/cisco.sastre.transform_build_recipe.rst

 Synopsis
 --------
-- The transform password task can be used to get encrypted passwords from tags and resources either from workdir or target vmanage and saves to yaml file.
+- The transform build-recipe task can be used to encrypt values using target vManage keys.
+Used to generate CRYPT_CLUSTER encrypted values, which can only be decrypted by the target vManage.

 Parameters